Your Guide to Protein Powder's Shelf Life -

 Can Protein Powder Go Bad?
 Yes, Whey!

 If you've ever wondered, "Does protein powder expire?" the short answer is yes.
 Protein powder has a limited shelf life.
 It can expire, becoming ineffective and unsafe overtime.
 It can also lose effectiveness and become dangerous due to improper storage or processing.

 All the dangers of a spoiled dairy product can apply to dairy protein powders.
-Well-kept high-quality protein powder can easily outlive by several years the stamp date depending on the product, package, and environment.
+Well-kept high-quality protein powder can easily outlive the stamp date by several years depending on the product, package, and environment.
 We always recommend messaging the manufacture and merely asking.
 When contacting the manufacturer, remember this - the larger the company, the more likely you will receive a very conservative and legally safe answer to limit their liability.

 Knowing what to look for in and on product packaging can help you choose the highest quality and most stable protein powder.
 Knowing the signs that indicate the correct time to throw away an expired product can also keep you safe.

 The highest quality protein powders are those with the simplest ingredients.
 AGN Roots Grass-Fed Whey is a single-ingredient, plant-based protein powder.
-At AGN Roots, we offer the highest quality product and spare no expense protecting it; this is why AGN Roots Grass-Fed Whey is packaged in a thermally stable, ait-tight pouch with a UV protective barrier layer.
+At AGN Roots, we offer the highest quality product and spare no expense protecting it; this is why AGN Roots Grass-Fed Whey is packaged in a thermally stable, air-tight pouch with a UV protective barrier layer.
 Order yours and begin enjoying the benefits today.